Cahoot PPI Claim

 If you were mis-sold PPI by Cahoot, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to Cahoot, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against Cahoot, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Cahoot, PPI may have been attached to a customer's policy by Cahoot, in some cases without their knowledge.
-Cahoot may have refused a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Cahoot, PPI may have been attached to a customer's policy by Cahoot, in some cases without their knowledge.
+Cahoot may have rejected a credit application if PPI was refused by the customer.

 Cahoot PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Cahoot.

-There are many examples of Cahoot mis-selling PPI, some consumers were not even made aware by Cahoot that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Cahoot that it was optional.
+There are many examples of Cahoot mis-selling PPI, some customers were not even made aware by Cahoot that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Cahoot that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Cahoot, and this was not demonstrated to you at the point of sale, then you would be due compensation from Cahoot.